truth-josstice/dev1002_assessment03/contributions/feedback/Feedback Log.md

 2. Change limit of text input for comments in attempts table
 3. Add to future plans and development in README considerations about addition of "status" v "completed"
 4. Change the attempt_date column to attempted_at and change the default value to current date+time
-5. Create lookup table to styles
+5. Create lookup table for styles and skill level